-For many British people, the region of Brittany in France is associated as a place you go when you’re a baby (it’s easy for your parents to take you to), or as place you visit when you’re older and don’t want long plane or car journeys.
+For many British people, the region of Brittany in France is associated as a place you go when you’re a baby (it’s easy for your parents to take you to), or a place you visit when you’re older and don’t want a long plane or car journey.
 There’s not a huge amount of 20-30 somethings that visit the region.

 Visiting any part of Brittany means you’ll get delicious food and a dose of culture.
 Here’s your weekend guide to St Malo.